pksilen/vitja-service/README.md

 - include/exclude to support wildcards: property1.property2.*
 - include/exclude to support JSON and GraphQl
 - Table column indexing annotation
+- includeResponseFields and excludeResponseFields must checked that they contain only allowed field names

 - By default following fields are Hashed (and salted), or use @NotHashed annotation
     - password